Demonikki/self-testing/README.md

 #### Updating to version v1 ####

 There are 2 changes to make to move to version 1.
-We want to introduce a small logical bug in CurrencyConversionController.java, and update the version number in CurrencyConversionServiceApplication.java
+We want to introduce a small logical bug in `CurrencyConversionController.java`, and update the version number in `CurrencyConversionServiceApplication.java`

-1. In `CurrencyConversionController.java`, comment out line 59 (under v0 code) and uncomment line 61 (under v1 code).
+1. In `CurrencyConversionController.java`, comment out line 59 (under `v0 code`) and un-comment line 61 (under `v1 code`).
 This is the bug.

 2. In `CurrencyConversionServiceApplication.java`, change line 16 to `controller.currentVersion = 1;`